marcoahv/fundamentals/docs/6 React Native/Section 2: Components/9 Text.md

 ### Summary

-- In this video, we learned that the text component is essential for displaying text in React Native.
+- The text component is essential for displaying text in React Native.

 - Remember that every text node within a view must be wrapped with the text component.